Quantifying the Internal Validity of Weighted Estimands: Quantifying the Internal Validity of Weighted Estimands

-and $\{W^* = 1\}$ is trivially the largest regular subpopulation of $\{W^* = 1\}$.
-This example illustrates how the internal validity of $\mu(a,\tau_0)$ is entirely dependent on the target estimand.
-This is appropriate because we associate the term ``internal validity'' with the question of whether the probability limit of an estimator is equal to the parameter of interest.
-Thus, the degree of internal validity should naturally depend on the parameter choice.
-On the other hand, the representativeness of the weighted estimand, as measured by the largest value of $\Prob(W^*=1)$, is independent of the target parameter.
-In fact, it will be less than one unless $W^* = 1$ almost surely, or that the weighted estimand actually equals the ATE\@.
-If, in addition, we wish to operationalize the concept of external validity in our framework, we need to consider whether the weighted estimand can be written as the average treatment effect within a subpopulation of another, possibly arbitrary population.
-This extension is left for future work. \end{remark}
+\begin{remark}[Meaning of Internal Validity and Representativeness] Suppose we consider $\E[Y(1) - Y(0) \mid W^* = 1]$ to be the target parameter, where $W^* = \1\left(U \leq a(X)/\amax \right)\cdot W_0$ is the subpopulation for which $\mu(a,\tau_0) = \E[Y(1) - Y(0) \mid W^* = 1]$ uniformly in $\tau_0 \in \mathcal{T}_\text{all}$.
+For example, in the case of the OLS estimand in Section \ref{sec:example1}, this is a subpopulation with inclusion probability proportional to the conditional variance of treatment.
+If this subpopulation is the target, it would be reasonable to infer that the MIV of the estimand $\mu(a,\tau_0)$ is 1.
+Indeed, this is the case because the estimand can be written as $\mu(a,\tau_0) = \E[Y(1) - Y(0) \mid W^* = 1]$, and $\{W^* = 1\}$ is trivially the largest regular subpopulation of itself.
+This example illustrates how the MIV of $\mu(a,\tau_0)$ depends entirely on the target estimand.
+This is appropriate because we associate the term ``internal validity'' with whether the probability limit of an estimator equals the parameter of interest.
+Thus, the MIV of $\mu(a,\tau_0)$ should naturally depend on the parameter choice.
+Meanwhile, the MR of $\mu(a,\tau_0)$ targets the ATE\@.
+It will be less than one unless $W^* = 1$ almost surely, so that $\mu(a,\tau_0)$ actually equals the ATE\@.
+If we also wish to operationalize external validity in our framework, we need to consider whether $\mu(a,\tau_0)$ can be written as the average treatment effect within a subpopulation of another, possibly arbitrary population.
+We leave this extension for future work. \end{remark}

 We now consider a simple example to give further intuition for Theorem \ref{thm:unc_upperbounds1}.